AthenACHY/AthenACHY.github.io/_posts/2024-04-05-cellphylo.md

 The cell phylogeny constructed identified gene sets that were "ancestral", driving the differentiation in all species investigated, underpinning the basic blueprint for eye construction.

 I think the authors have proposed a very interesting methods to perform comparative analyse in scRNA-seq datasets and have set up a banchmark for cleaning and integrating data.
-Therefore, i spent more time to work out why than how in studying their code.
+Therefore, I spent more time to work out why than how in studying their code.
 They also have a very clear documentation in [github](https://github.com/dunnlab/cellphylo) and I do appreciated how easy it was to dollow their analyses.

 ### Step 1 + 2 cleaning and integrating the datasets
 THe authors reanalysed the datasets from [Zyl et al (2020)](https://doi.org/10.1073/pnas.2001250117) that performed scRNA-seq on the eyes of 5 model organisms.